 It is quite ill-considered to implement Agile when your business is not ready.
-A good preparation for Agile is a combination of various factors.
+Good preparation for Agile is a combination of various factors.
 It could be the team members’ willingness to adopt changes, sufficient education and training or infrastructure.
-As a matter-of-fact, you can not expect a smoothly-ran process with tight time frame and inexperienced team members.
+As a matter-of-fact, you can not expect a smoothly-ran process with a tight time frame and inexperienced team members.

 You should give your team the necessary time and proper training to get ready for the organizational and cultural changes that Agile may bring to your company.
 In addition, the test for infrastructure should not be skipped and the Agile Manifesto and principles should be well-educated as well.Poor communication